 '''

-'use strict';

-const Hapi=require('hapi');

-// Create a server with a host and port

-const server=Hapi.server({

-host:'localhost',

-port:8000

-});

-// Start the server

-async function start() {

-try {

-await server.start();

-}
+var hapi = require("hapi")

+var server = new hapi.Server()

+server.connection({ port: 3000 })

-catch (err) {
+server.start(function() {

-console.log(err);

-process.exit(1);

-}

-console.log('Server running at:', server.info.uri);

-}

-start()
+console.log("Server running at: ", server.info.url)

+})

 '''

 As you can see, this example is quite basic, but the steps required to initialize the application are there.
-The server.start line initializes a server object with the new connection selected.
-That means you could maintain several open connections at the same time, as shown in Listing 5-3.
+The server.connection line returns a server object with the new connection selected.
+That means you could maintain several open connections at the same time, like this: